-Principal company: International companies often arrange their regional structures in larger units in order to centralise functions, responsibilities and risks within the group by product area or market.
-The parent company in such a structure is sometimes referred to as the principal company.
-For its globalized market, this company will typically assume responsibility for tasks such as purchasing, the planning of research and development, production planning and management, inventory management and logistics planning, the development of marketing strategy, sales planning and management, treasury and finance, and administration.
+Principal company: International companies centralise functions, responsibilities and risks within the group by product area or market.
+The parent company in a centralised structure is referred to as the principal company.
+It typically assumes global responsibility for tasks such as purchasing, the planning of research and development, production planning and management, inventory management and logistics planning, the development of marketing strategy, sales planning and management, treasury and finance, and administration.

 Profit tax, interest-adjusted: An interest-adjusted profit tax also enables so-called notional interest on equity capital to be deducted from the assessment basis, in addition to the deduction of debt interest.
-This would ensure the equal treatment of equity capital and debt capital at company level (i.e. without taking into account the tax burden of the shareholder).
+This ensures the equal treatment of equity capital and debt capital at company level (i.e. without taking into account the tax burden of the shareholder).

-Profit tax rate, effective: As the tax amount can be deducted from the assessment basis, the actual tax payable is reduced accordingly.
-At federal level, this currently amounts to 7.83%.
+Profit tax rate, effective: As the tax amount can be deducted from the assessment basis, the actual tax payable is reduced.
+At federal level, this amounts to 7.83%.